Maggie Q: 2006–2013: Hollywood career and Nikita

-Since 2014
+2014–present

 In 2014, Q played the role of Dauntless faction member Tori Wu, in the film Divergent, the adaptation of the eponymous novel.
 Q reprised her role in the sequel to Divergent, The Divergent Series: Insurgent, which began filming on May 27, 2014, and was released on March 20, 2015.
 She also starred in the CBS drama series Stalker by Kevin Williamson as Detective Beth Davis along with Mariana Klaveno and Dylan McDermott.
 The series premiered on October 1, 2014, for the 2014–15 fall television season.
 The series was ordered for a full season on October 27, 2014.
 The series however was canceled after one season, leaving the show on a cliffhanger.
 In October 2013, Q started filming for The Crash, starring alongside Frank Grillo, AnnaSophia Robb, Dianna Agron, John Leguizamo, Ed Westwick, Mary McCormack, Christopher McDonald and Minnie Driver.
 The film was directed by Aram Rappaport and produced by Hilary Shor, Atit Shah and Aaron Becker.
 The Crash had a direct-to-VOD and limited release on January 13, 2017, in North America.

 She reprised her role in The Divergent Series: Allegiant, the third installment of the Divergent series, which was released on March 18, 2016.
 In February 2016, it was announced that she would co-star opposite Kiefer Sutherland in the ABC drama series Designated Survivor as Hannah Wells, a leading FBI agent.
 The show was renewed by Netflix for a third and final season, which was released on June 7, 2019.
 However, her character was killed off early in the final season.

 In December 2020, she portrayed Sarah in the Fox comedy series Pivoting.
 She starred as an assassin in The Protégé, an action film featuring Samuel L. Jackson and Michael Keaton, which was released to theaters August 20, 2021.
 In March 2024, it was announced that she was cast as Homicide Detective Renée Ballard in the Bosch spin-off series centered around Michael Connelly's character.
 She is investigating cold cases with the help of Harry Bosch (Titus Welliver).